klustria/helidon-mp-ocivault-unittest/Practices.md

        import javax.ws.rs.core.Response;
        ```
     7. Run the test by doing either of the following:
-        1. Right-click on `CdiBeanFakeTest` found on the Project tool window and choosing `Run 'CdiBeanFakeTest'` from the pull down menu.
+        1. Right-click on `CdiBeanFakeTest` found on the Project tool window and choosing `Run 'CdiBeanFakeTest'` from the drop-down menu.
         2. Click on the right pointing green arrow head on the left side of the `class CdiBeanFakeTest` declaration and choose `Run 'CdiBeanFakeTest'`
     8. The test will begin execution and all test results should be successful once completed.
 11. Next, add an inner class that simulates a `SecretsClient` performing a `getSecretBundleByName()` call: